segmentio/segment-docs/src/connections/functions/source-functions.md

 > info ""
 > OAuth 2.0 is currently in pilot and is governed by Segment’s [First Access and Beta Preview Terms](https://www.twilio.com/en-us/legal/tos){:target="_blank"}.

-You can authenticate source functins with [OAuth 2.0](/docs/connections/oauth/#supported-sources).
+You can authenticate source functions with [OAuth 2.0](/docs/connections/oauth).

 ## Source function FAQs